Team Building8 min read

 The Communication Spectrum

-Effective team communication isn't about choosing async or sync—it's about knowing when each is appropriate.
+Effective team communication isn't about choosing asynchronous or synchronous—it's about knowing when each is appropriate.
 This distinction has become critical in the hybrid work era, where team members may be spread across time zones and working schedules.

 Asynchronous communication doesn't require real-time presence.
 Messages are sent and received with time gaps between them.
 Examples include: